yudhanjaya/yudhanjaya.github.io/_pages/about.md

   </div>
 </div>

 When I began writing short stories in 2017, I approached them primarily as a method to teach myself the craft.
 I wanted to examine ideas from different angles and learn to see the stories within them.
 Many of these works have now been collected in a print collection titled *The Slow Sad Suicide of Rohan Wijeratne*.
-Some other stuff is on [the Moon, courtesy of the Lunar Codex](
+Some other stuff is on the Moon via the [Lunar Codex project](https://www.lunarcodex.com/).

 - **The Limits of my Language (2024).** Published by Grimdark Magazine, issue #38.
 [Link](https://www.grimdarkmagazine.com/product/grimdark-magazine-38/)